CZ-NIC/mininterface/docs/Supported-types.md

     ![Choosing Console rich](asset/nested-subcommands-2.avif)

-    That way, you may start anywhere from CLI, yet be sure all the missing fields, if possible, are grouped in a single form dialog.
+    That way, you may start anywhere in the CLI and still be sure that all the missing fields are, if possible, grouped into a single form dialog.

 ???
 "Shorter CLI notation"

-    This is how in looks in CLI:
+    This is how it looks in the CLI:

     ```bash
     $ ./program.py --help